dylan-lang/opendylan/documentation/getting-started-ide/source/remotedbg.rst

 in the environment.

-Open Dylan allows you to "attach" to such a running process, thereby bringing it under Open Dylan’s control just as if it had been started by the environment.
+Open Dylan allows you to "attach" to such a running process, thereby bringing it under Open Dylan's control just as if it had been started by the environment.
 It is very simple to do this:

 #.
 Open the project whose application, DLL, or control is running.